 General Data Protection Regulation (GDPR) makes data subjects' rights clear.

-Since Brexit, EU GDPR provisions have been incorporated directly into UK law as the UK GDPR.
-The Data Protection Act 2018 sets out the data protection framework in the UK, alongside the UK GDPR.
+Since the UK left the EU in January 2020, EU GDPR provisions have been incorporated directly into UK law as the UK GDPR.
+The Data Protection Act 2018 sets out the data protection framework in the UK, and the UK GDPR defines the core principles, rights and obligations for processing personal data, including detailing the rights of data subject.

 1: The right to be informed

-The GDPR sets out what information practices need to supply to data subjects - ie, patients.
-This can be done by displaying a privacy notice (for example, in the practice and on the website) with the following information:
+The GDPR sets out what information data controllers need to supply to data subjects - i.e., patients.
+This is sometimes referred to as the “transparency requirement “.
+This must be actively provided by displaying a privacy notice (for example, in practice premises and on the website) with the following information:

-- the identity and contact details of the data controller, and the data protection officer where relevant
+- the name and contact details of the data controller, and your data protection officer where relevant

-- the existence of the data subject rights
+- the categories of personal data you obtain

-- the right to lodge a complaint with the supervisory body (ICO)
+- the right to lodge a complaint with a supervisory authority (the ICO)

-- the existence of automated decision-making, including profiling and information about how decisions are made, their significance and consequences
+- the details of any automated decision-making, including profiling and information about how decisions are made, their significance and consequences

-- details of transfers to countries outside the EU and safeguards.
+- details of transfers to countries outside the EU and safeguards (although we note that this would be a rare consideration in the provision of healthcare to practice patients)

-The information should be concise, transparent and easily accessible.
-It should be written in clear and plain language, particularly if meant to be read by a child.
+The information the Practice provides should be concise, transparent and easily accessible.
+It should be written in clear and plain language, particularly if any parts are intended to be read by a child.

-The GMC's Confidentiality: Good practice in handling patient information states that when sharing personal information about patients for direct care, details about how it will be used and their right to object should be made readily available to those patients.
+The GMC's Confidentiality: Good practice in handling patient information states that when registered doctors are sharing personal information about patients for direct care, details about how it will be used and their right to object should be made readily available to patients.

-Most patients understand and expect information to be shared within the direct care team, which includes administrative staff.
-If patients object to any or all of their information being shared, you should respect this decision unless disclosure is in the public interest or is of overall benefit to a patient who lacks capacity.
+Most patients understand and expect their information to be shared within the direct care team, which includes administrative staff.
+If patients object to any or all of their information being shared, you should respect this decision unless disclosure is considered to be in the public interest or of overall benefit to a patient who lacks capacity to make a decision about the sharing of their information.

 2: The right of access

-Under GDPR, patients cannot be charged for subject access requests unless the request is 'manifestly unfounded or excessive'.
-You could then charge a 'reasonable fee' based on the administrative costs of providing the information.
-There is no definition of unfounded, excessive or reasonable fee, and the onus of establishing this is on the data controller.
+Under GDPR, patients cannot be charged for subject access requests unless the request is 'manifestly unfounded or excessive' or is a second or repeat request for the same information.
+In those circumstances practices may charge a 'reasonable fee' based on the administrative costs of providing the information.
+The legislation does not define unfounded, excessive or reasonable fee, and the onus of determining these is on the data controller.

-If the request is unfounded or excessive you can refuse to act on it, but you must explain this to patients and tell them of their right to complain to the ICO and to seek judicial remedy.
+If the request is unfounded or excessive you can refuse to act on it, but you must explain your decision and the reasons for it to the patient and advise them of their right to complain to the ICO and/or to seek a judicial remedy if they are not satisfied.

 3: The right of rectification

-A clinical opinion is not inaccurate data, even if it later turns out not to have been correct.
-You are not required to remove clinical opinions but can allow the patient to add a note to the records to indicate they disagree with the opinion.
+A clinical opinion is not inaccurate data, even if it later turns out to be incorrect.
+You are not required to remove clinical opinions from the records but can agree a form of words with the patient to be added to the records to document they disagree with the opinion.

-If you refuse a request for rectification, you must explain why to the patient and tell them of their right to complain to the ICO and to seek a judicial remedy.
+If you refuse a request for rectification, you must explain your decision and the reasons for it to the patient and advise them of their right to complain to the ICO and to seek a judicial remedy if they are not satisfied.

 4: The right of erasure - the right to be forgotten

-This allows an individual to request removal or deletion of personal data where (for example) the data is no longer necessary for the purpose it was collected.
+This allows an individual to request removal or deletion of personal data, for example, where the data is no longer necessary for the purpose it was collected.
+The right is not absolute and only applies in certain circumstances.

-You can refuse to comply with a request for erasure of records if processing is necessary:
+You can refuse to comply with a request for erasure of records if you consider that continued processing of the specific personal data is necessary for one of the following purposes:

-These are legal bases for most NHS processing (see below) and it is unlikely the right to erasure will apply to health records that need to be maintained.
+- These are legal bases for most NHS processing, it is unlikely the right to erasure will apply to health records that need to be maintained.
+The UK GDPR specifies the following 2 circumstances where the right to erasure will not apply to special category data:

 5: The right to restrict processing

-Individuals can request that you stop processing their data for the following reasons, including if:
+Individuals can request that you stop processing their data in the following circumstances:

-- processing is unlawful and the data subject opposes erasure and requests restriction instead
+- the data has been unlawfully processed, and the individual opposes erasure and requests restriction instead.

-- the data controller no longer needs the data but the subject needs it to establish, exercise, or defend legal claims
+- you no longer need the data but the individual needs you to keep it to establish, exercise, or defend a legal claim.

-- the data subject has objected to the data processing necessary to perform a public interest task or purpose of legitimate interests and you are considering whether your organisation's legitimate grounds override those of the individual.
+- the individual objects to you processing their data to perform a public interest task or purpose of legitimate interests and you are considering if your organisation's legitimate grounds override those of the individual.

-You will need to inform the data subject when you decide to lift a restriction on processing.
+You must inform the data subject when you decide to lift a restriction on processing and the reasons for your decision.
+You must inform the individual before you lift the restriction.

 6: The right to data portability

-This allows individuals to obtain and reuse their data across different services.
-Data must be provided in a structured, commonly used and machine-readable format.
+This allows individuals to obtain and reuse their data for their own purposes across different services.
+Requested data must be provided in a structured, commonly used and machine-readable format.

 The right only applies to the following data: